ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ## Calculate reconciliation based on counts

-Once you are done counting product quantities, click **Close** and return to the respective reconciliation order within the **Inventory** module.
+Once you are done counting product quantities, click **Close** and return to the respective reconciliation order within **Inventory**.

 Inside, you can see that its **Counts** panel has reflected all counted instances of products, revealing further information about each.